ill-soul077/Numerical-Lab/README.md

 Gauss elimination is a method that transforms the system of equations into an upper triangular matrix, allowing easy back-substitution to find variable values.

 ### Key Steps
+1. **Formulate the Augmented Matrix**:
+   - Convert the system of equations into an augmented matrix form \([A | B]\), where \(A\) is the coefficient matrix and \(B\) is the constants matrix.

+2. **Forward Elimination**:
+   - **Select Pivot**: Identify the leftmost non-zero column as the pivot column.
-1. Use row operations to create zeros below the pivot (diagonal) elements.
+   - **Row Operations**: Use elementary row operations (swapping rows, scaling rows, and adding multiples of rows) to create zeros below the pivot element in its column.
-2. Swap rows to handle zero or small pivot values for numerical stability.
+   - Repeat this process for each column until the matrix is in upper triangular form.

+3. **Back Substitution**:
-3. After forming the upper triangular matrix, solve for each variable starting from the last row (back-substitution).
+   - Once in upper triangular form, solve for the variables starting from the last row and substituting back into previous equations to find all variable values.

+### Advantages
+- Direct method with a finite number of steps.
+- Can solve any system with a unique solution.
+- Effective for dense matrices.
+- foundation for other methods like Gauss Jordan Elimination

+### Disadvantages
+- Computationally expensive for large systems.
+- Requires significant memory for large matrices.
+- Prone to rounding errors in floating-point arithmetic.
+- it can have round off Errors.

 ---